Ephesian Tale: Book V

 Habrocomes, blown off course, lands in Syracuse, Sicily, and lodges with an elderly fisherman, Aigialeus.
 Aigialeus tells his own story of how, in his native Sparta, his love for Thelxinoe had caused him to elope with her before her father could have her married to another.
 The two settled in Sicily to live out their lives.
 Recently Thelxinoe died but Aigialeus mummified her body in the Egyptian manner and now continues to eat, sleep, and talk with her.
 The steadfastness of this love is an inspiration to Habrocomes.

 Hippothoos, assuming Anthia is dead, sets out to sack and conquer the Egyptian village of Areia.
 Meanwhile, Amphinomos frees Anthia and takes her to Coptos.
-When the governor of Egypt learns of Hippothoos’ attack on Areia, he sends a large force under the command of Polyidos to destroy his band.
+When the governor of Egypt learns of Hippothoos' attack on Areia, he sends a large force under the command of Polyidos to destroy his band.
 The robbers are vanquished but Hippothoos escapes to Sicily.
 The captured robbers guide Polyidos and his force back to Coptos to root out any remaining members of the band.
 There he catches Amphinomos and Anthia.

 Taking Anthia back to Alexandria, Polyidos falls in love with her.
-When Polyidos’ wife, Rhenaia, learns of this, she has her slave take Anthia far away and sell her to a brothel keeper in Tarentum, Italy.
+When Polyidos' wife, Rhenaia, learns of this, she has her slave take Anthia far away and sell her to a brothel keeper in Tarentum, Italy.
 Hippothoos arrives in Taormina, Sicily, and Habrocomes sails to Italy.
+As for Leucon and Rhode, their master in Xanthos has died, leaving them a considerable portion of his estate.
+So they sail for home, Ephesus, stopping at Rhodes along the way.
+There they learn that Habrocomes and Anthia have not returned home and that their parents have died of old age and despair.
+They decide to remain in Rhodes until they can learn more.